Emulation of large-scale qubit registers with a phase-space approach: Benchmark on large-scale TFIM

 We turn to an aspect of dynamics for which PSA is believed to provide particularly good estimates: the equilibration process.
 Our goal here is to characterize the equilibration process of one-qubit degrees of freedom in the $k$-local TFIM described by Eq.~\eqref{eq:hamTFIM}.
 We focus on the possibility of extending our exact analysis of small chains ($L \le 20-30$) to larger systems using both the MPS, and the PSA.

-One of the signatures of the equilibration process is the damping observed in the Bloch coordinates, as displayed for instance in Fig.~\ref{fig:exa-psa-comparison-obs-avg}.
-Examples of the Bloch coordinates are given in Fig.~\ref{fig:evol-long-chains}.
+One of the signatures of the equilibration process is the damping observed in the Bloch coordinates, as previously shown in Fig.~\ref{fig:exa-psa-mf-comparison}, panel (e).
+Examples of dampened Bloch coordinates are given in Fig.~\ref{fig:evol-long-chains}.

 Another signature, which is more convenient, is the stabilization of the 1-qubit entanglement entropy over time, observed in Fig.~\ref{fig:multi-qubit-entropies}.
 Here, we will use the average (over qubits) 1-qubit entanglement entropy